dimarudik/bublik/README.md

 >  **WARNING**: All tables participating in test case will be created and fulfilled during docker containers startup

-How to connect to Oracle by sqlcmd:
+How to connect to MS SQL by sqlcmd:

 ```
 sqlcmd -S localhost -U sa -P "A_Str0ng_Required_Password" -i ./bublik-cli/src/test/resources/mssql/postgresql/sql/mssql-ClusteringKey-GO.sql